 How to clear your baby’s nose

 Unlike older kids and adults, a baby can’t just blow their nose into a tissue, so if they’re really uncomfortable with excess baby congestion, you can help to clear the mucus out of the nose.
 You’ll need a nasal bulb syringe or suction device, and a bottle of saline nose drops.
 Always use a few drops (not a spray) of the saline before using the suction – this helps to loosen and thin the mucus, making it easier to remove and prevents irritation.
 If the drops of saline cause your baby to sneeze, then your job is done!
 Otherwise, squeeze your nasal bulb syringe away from your baby, then place the tip just at the entrance to your baby’s nostril (don’t insert it into the nostril) and release the bulb.
-The mucus, loosened by the saline drops, will be drawn out by the suction.
+The mucus, loosened by the saline drops, will be drawn out by the suction, releiving your baby of newborn congestion.
 Repeat in the other nostril.

 Wash the bulb syringe after each use, both inside and out.
 If your syringe doesn’t open for easy cleaning, then draw up hot soapy water into the syringe, shake it, and release it.
 Repeat several times, rinse, and allow to air dry.

 Why do babies sneeze so often?
 It’s completely normal, and in fact, is due to a reflex as opposed to regular baby congestion!
 When moving from a darker to a brighter light environment, you can expect your baby to sneeze, often in twos or threes!
 This is the body’s self-cleaning function to keep a baby’s nose clear to eat.
 By the time a child is old enough to “blow” their nose if congested, the light reflex begins to go away.
 About 10% of adults never lose the light reflex – these are the people who sneeze repeatedly after leaving a dark movie theater into the bright lobby!